H-0744

 Plain Language

-Persons or entities possessing commercially-captured biometric identifiers may not sell, lease, or otherwise disclose them to third parties except in four narrow circumstances: (1) the individual consents for identification in case of disappearance or death, (2) the disclosure completes a financial transaction the individual requested, (3) the disclosure is required or permitted by law, or (4) the disclosure is made to or by law enforcement pursuant to a warrant.
-All other third-party disclosures are prohibited.
+Persons or entities possessing a commercially captured biometric identifier may not sell, lease, or otherwise disclose it to any third party except under four narrow exceptions: the individual consents for disappearance/death identification purposes; the disclosure completes a financial transaction the individual authorized; disclosure is required or permitted by state or federal law; or the disclosure is made to law enforcement pursuant to a warrant.
+This is effectively a default prohibition on biometric data sharing with very limited carve-outs.

 Statutory Text